imbasoftru/IMBA-BACKUP/user_manual_en.md

 **The structure of the snapshot directory:**
 1) *A\\*  – a subdirectory containing files and directories that need to be added to the previous snapshot in order to restore the reserved data.
-2) *AddList.json* – a DirInfo-file containing a description of the files stored in the A\ subdirectory.
+2) *AddList.json* – a DirInfo file containing a description of the files stored in the A\ subdirectory.
 SHA256 is used to calculate checksums.
 3) *RemoveList.json* – a file containing a list of files and directories that need to be removed from the previous snapshot in order to restore the reserved data.
 4) *SnapshotInfo.json* – a file with metadata for the current snapshot.
 It includes the snapshot creation date, snapshot type, and other information.
 This file is a mandatory element of the snapshot, while other files or directories may not be present (for example, if there have been no changes to the data since the last backup).